Johnmojo/Storypad/README.md

 ### A tiny platform to write & manage your epic stories.

+This project demonstrates how a user can sign up for an account, then log into the system with the user's database - write stories, notes, and update and delete when necessary.

 ![](https://johnnychai.com/static/befdaec9a73d7d6544863354a5b29031/92f8c/storypad-3.webp)

-This project demonstrates how a user can sign up for an account, then log into the system with the user's database - write stories, notes, and update and delete when necessary.
+### Instruction

 1. Install XAMPP or WAMPP

-2. Open XAMPP Control panal and start [apache] and [mysql]
+2. Open XAMPP Control panal and start apache and mysql

 3. Navigate to xampp htdocs